High Rolling: Production

 This was Judy Davis' feature film debut.
+The film was written by Forrest Redlich and described as an Australian Butch Cassidy and the Sundance Kid.
+Redlich had two other scripts for Hexagon, Body Count and Dede and the Gunman.

 Reception

 Tim Burstall later said of the film in 1979:

 One couldn't describe High Rolling as a success, though it will finish breaking even four or five years after its release.
 I am very fond of High Rolling although in some ways it doesn't come off.
 There is a slight problem in Jo Bottoms' performance, which goes over a bit, and the bonding aspect works only fitfully.
 Still, I think Igor Auzins is a fine director and the film only narrowly misses capturing the spirit of a good AIP film.
 Mad Max is certainly handled better, but one can easily see the progression from Stone to High Rolling to Mad Max.

 David Stratton wrote that "the film is strangely unsatisfactory, even on the most basic entertainment level; it was one of the weakest non-endings imaginable."

-Home Media
+Home media

 High Rolling was released on DVD by Umbrella Entertainment in January 2013.
 The DVD is compatible with region codes 2 and 4 and includes special features such as the theatrical trailer, interviews with Igor Auzins and Robin Copping, and a bonus feature-length film titled The Love Epidemic.